Written by Tony Ho, who lives and works in Melbourne, Australia building things. You should follow him on Twitter

 After the Google Speed Update, I thought it would be an interesting exercise to measure and optimise the performance of my Jekyll website hosted on GitHub Pages.
 This post details the steps I took, and my thought process.

 I recently attempted to set up Jekyll using Docker on Windows after running successfully on macOS for a few months.
 What I expected to be a relatively trivial exercise ended up involving issues with operating system networking, absolute URLs, and behaviour in Jekyll.
 Here are a few things I learned from the experience, and how I finally got everything working.

-In the past, setting up both FileVault and BitLocker encryption on a Mac with Boot Camp required configuring the disk partitions in a specific way to work around limitations in the MBR (Master Boot Record) partition scheme.
-This now works by default with Boot Camp Assistant provided you are using the following:
+In the past, setting up both FileVault encrypted macOS/OS X and BitLocker encrypted Windows on a Mac with Boot Camp required manually configuring the disk partitions in a specific way to work around limitations in the MBR (Master Boot Record) partition scheme.
+This now works by default using Boot Camp Assistant